Mahanyasa/MahanyasaK-ardue/README.md

 - 👋 Hi, I’m @MahanyasaK-ardue
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning kotlin
-- 💞️ I’m looking to collaborate on an app or a website
+- 💞️ I’m looking to collaborate on an app or a electronocs project
 - 👨‍🎓 SRM IST Kattankulathur Mechatronics 24' Batch
 - 📫 How to reach me at Mahanyasak@outlook.com